HCB06/Anaplan/README.md

         ]

      matplotlib, seaborn, networkx (optional).
-     PyerualJetwork checks and install all dependencies (with optional ones but except cupy) for every runing.
+     PyerualJetwork checks and install all dependencies with optional ones for every runing.
      If your version is higher or lower, PyerualJetwork automaticly delete other versions and installs this versions.

 ##############################